 Best for Baggage Loss: Chase Ink Business Preferred

-Although many consider business credit cards to be strictly reserved for actively operating companies, individuals with good credit who are starting a small business may qualify for a business credit card.
-As a result, many individuals can benefit from the benefits that come with a small business card – including travel insurance benefits.
+Although business credit cards are considered to be only for actively operating companies, individuals with good credit who are starting a small business may qualify for a business credit card, too.
+As a result, many people can benefit from a small business card.

 The best business credit card with travel insurance benefits is the Chase Ink Business Preferred, which offers multiple protections for cardholders.
 One of the most valuable benefits that comes with this card is the baggage loss protection.
 In the event a common carrier (such as an airline, train operator, or cruise line) loses a traveler’s luggage, the Chase Ink Business Preferred offers up to $3,000 in reimbursement.